 Psychometrics is a field of psychological evaluation of an individual to assess his cognitive ability to draw solutions to a problem and his interpersonal and intrapersonal skills.
 This study is concerned with the development of the theory, the testing instrument and the technique to carry out those tests with individuals who are assessed.

 It can be divided into two parts,

 1. The first part is all about the objective measurements of the traits and abilities of the individual.
-This will include his or her personality, knowledge, IQ, educational achievement etc. questionnaires, personality tests and Rater’s judgements are used in this part of the study.
+This will include his or her personality, knowledge, IQ, educational achievement, etc. questionnaires, personality tests, and Rater’s judgments are used in this part of the study.

 Two major tasks have to be carried out in this field of study,

-1. The first main task is to develop the procedures and tests and to construct the instruments that will help in carrying out those procedures.
+1. The primary function is to develop the procedures and tests and to construct the instruments that will help in carrying out those methods.

 2. The second task is to keep on developing and refining the various theoretical approaches to the psychometric testing.

 Individuals who practice this field of science and carry out these evaluations are known as psychometricians.
 To be qualified as a psychometrician, they have to undergo some advanced graduate training in this field of study.